ReactiveBayes/Rocket.jl/README.md

 # Reactive extensions library for Julia

-Rx.jl is a Julia package for reactive programming using Observables, to make it easier to work with asynchronous data.
+Rocket.jl is a Julia package for reactive programming using Observables, to make it easier to work with asynchronous data.

-In order to achieve best performance and convenient API Rx.jl combines [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), [Actor model](https://en.wikipedia.org/wiki/Actor_model) and [Functional programming](https://en.wikipedia.org/wiki/Functional_programming).
+In order to achieve best performance and convenient API Rocket.jl combines [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), [Actor model](https://en.wikipedia.org/wiki/Actor_model) and [Functional programming](https://en.wikipedia.org/wiki/Functional_programming).

 Inspired by [RxJS](https://github.com/ReactiveX/rxjs) and [ReactiveX](https://github.com/ReactiveX) communities.

-Rx.jl has been designed with a focus on performance and modularity.
+Rocket.jl has been designed with a focus on performance and modularity.

-The essential concepts in Rx.jl are:
+The essential concepts in Rocket.jl are:

 - __Observable__: represents a collection of future messages (data or/and events).
 - __Actor__: is an object that knows how to react on incoming messages delivered by the __Observable__.